parmes/parmes/solfec/user/solvers.rst

   Notes:

-  * motion of the boundary bodies listed in the **parmec2solfec** mapping is driven by the PARMEC model
+  * motion of the boundary bodies listed in the **parmec2solfec** mapping is driven by the SOLFEC model

-  * SOLFEC boundary bodies listed in the **parmec2solfec** mapping must be rigid
+  * boundary bodies listed in the **parmec2solfec** mapping must be rigid

-  * if motion of the boundary bodies is restrained in PARMEC, equivalent kinematic constraints need to applied to the same bodies in SOLFEC

 Some parameters can also be accessed as members of a HYBRID_SOLVER object, cf. :numref:`hybrid-params`.